 Great Lakes Summer Fellows Program

 CIGLR administers an annual Great Lakes Summer Fellows Program, in partnership with NOAA’s Great Lakes Environmental Research Lab (GLERL).
 This program helps place promising undergraduate* (junior or senior) and graduate students with both University and Federal research mentors.
-Through this program, students get the opportunity to work on substantive research issues in the Great Lakes that, in turn, support CIGLR’s and NOAA’s research missions in the region.
-CIGLR supports cultural and gender diversity in an inclusive environment and encourages applications from women and minority individuals.
+Through this program, students work on substantive research issues in the Great Lakes and undergo a career training program that equips them with the knowledge and skills to be the next generation of Great Lakes scientists.

 *We encourage undergraduate freshmen and sophomores interested in environmental fellowships to apply for the Doris Duke Conservation Scholars Program.

 CIGLR sponsors 2 competitive Graduate Research Fellowships each year that provide graduate students $25,000 to work at Regional Consortium University Partner institutions on research in the Great Lakes related to CIGLR’s research themes, in collaboration with CIGLR or NOAA research scientists.
 Fellowship funds may be used for tuition, stipends, research supplies, and/or travel.

 The goals of this program are: 1) to provide training and educational opportunities for students who will become the next generation of Great Lakes researchers, 2) enhance collaborations between CIGLR’s University Partners and PIs at NOAA GLERL, and 3) increase student retention within the freshwater aquatic sciences.